When you buy through our links, we may earn a commission. Learn more.

 Bathroom Fan

-RVs will have a wide range of bathroom fan sizes.
+RVs have a wide range of bathroom fan sizes.

-If you have the kind of vent with a small fan that takes up about 1/4 of the vent space then it will draw anywhere from 12-24 watts an hour when in use.
+If you have the kind of vent with a small fan that takes up about 1/4 of the vent space, it will draw anywhere from 12-24 watts an hour when in use.

-If your RV has a large bathroom fan like the Maxxair MaxxFan (click to view on Amazon) or a Fan-Tastic Vent RV Fan (click to view on Amazon) then you can expect a power draw of anywhere between 20-60 watts depending on how high the fan is set at.
+If your RV has a large bathroom fan like the Maxxair MaxxFan (click to view on Amazon) or a Fan-Tastic Vent RV Fan (click to view on Amazon) you can expect a power draw of anywhere between 20-60 watts depending on fan speed settings.

-If you use the RV fan to keep air moving and cool the RV remember that power is being used and the fan will be slowly draining the RV battery.
+If you use the RV fan to keep air moving and cool the RV, remember power is being used and the fan is slowly draining the RV battery.

 RV Fridge